titansarus/ASIS-CTF-Final-2021/ras/README.md

 `genb` receives a variable `a` and returns a value of `b` such that `a**b` has 512 bits.

 We find all such `(a,b)` pairs.
-Also we know that `N` has about 1024 bits but `N - p * q` will have less than 600 bits.
+Also, we know that `N` has about 1024 bits, but `N - p * q` will have less than 600 bits.
 So we do this additional test and will see that only one choice for `{p,q}` will remain at last.

 Then we execute the following code to find `P`.
-We should run this code twice(one instance for each of the obtained 512 bit numbers) in parallel in order to find the 31 bit prime sooner.
+We should run this code twice(one instance for each of the obtained 512-bit numbers) in parallel in order to find the 31 bit prime sooner.

 ```python